Rev. Dr. Robert B. Sloan

 Dr. Sloan graduated cum laude with a Bachelor of Arts degree from Baylor University in 1970; earned the Master of Divinity degree magna cum laude from Princeton Theological Seminary in 1973; conducted post-baccalaureate research at the University of Bristol, England, from 1973 to 1974; and earned the Doktor der Theologie insigni cum laude from the University of Basel, Switzerland, in 1978.

 Dr. Robert B. Sloan, Jr. was born in 1949 in Coleman, Texas, and grew up in Abilene.
 He is married to the former Sue Collier of Cisco, Texas.
 The Sloans have seven children, three daughters-in-law, four sons-in-law, and twenty-two grandchildren.

 Edward Crowell is a fifth-generation native Houstonian, and has served Baptist Temple as Director of Music since January 2016.
 He previously served this church in a similar role from 2005 to 2008, prior to founding Imperial Arts, Fort Bend County’s resident professional performing and visual arts organization in Sugar Land, Texas.

 Edward is a graduate of Hardin-Simmons University where he studied applied voice performance and music theory and composition.
 He has performed as a soloist in opera and oratorio throughout the U.S. and Europe, and has served churches throughout Texas in music and worship leadership.
 He was licensed to ministry in 2004 and ordained in 2014.

 Edward is a member of Phi Mu Alpha Sinfonia, the Hardin-Simmons University Board of Young Associates, various professional and musical organizations.
-He lives in Missouri City, Texas with his wife, Robyn, and their family.
+He lives in Richmond, Texas with his wife, Robyn, and their family.